 - Paper Structure

-- This paper is in three parts.
+This paper is in three parts.
 The first explores the development of feminist and intersectional criminological research.
-The second explores women and prisons.
-The third module examines alternative understandings of justice.
+The second explores key debates in feminist criminology.
+The third module examines differential experiences of crime and criminalisation.

 - Teaching Arrangements